 Green explained that approximately 1,400 people receive the Network’s newsletter, which represents contacts in 234 colleges and universities in 45 states, as well as 40 affiliated groups and collectives.
-The Network has already set up a website: www.democracybrazil.org and a Facebook page.
-He described the International Conference on Democracy in Brazil held at Brown University in April and emphasized the importance of advocacy efforts in the U.S. Congress, where Network members and their allies, especially the Center for Economic and Policy Research, the Washington Office on Latin America and Amazon Watch, have supported seven Congressional letters raising issues about current policies in Brazil.
+The Network has already set up a website, www.democracybrazil.org, and a Facebook page.
+He described the International Conference on Democracy in Brazil held at Brown University in April and emphasized the importance of advocacy efforts in the U.S. Congress, where Network members and their allies, especially the Center for Economic and Policy Research, the Washington Office on Latin America and Amazon Watch, have supported seven Congressional letters bringing forth issues about current policies in Brazil.
 He completed his report with news that fifteen Congressional representatives have introduced a motion in the House of Representatives (House Resolution No. 594) that condemns Bolsonaro’s government.

 Small Group Discussions: What is Happening and What is to Be Done?

 The gathering then broke into small groups to share experiences in local collectives, analyze the current situation in Brazil, and plan for the future.
-In a report-back to the entire body, it was agreed that the Network needed to improve communications among different groups, facilitate translations of important material from Brazil, and understand that we face challenges that might requires years of activism.
+In a report-back session to the entire body, it was agreed that the Network needed to improve communications among different groups, facilitate translations of important material from Brazil, and understand that we face challenges that might requires years of activism.

-After lunch, the body broke up into different Working Groups: Afro-Brazilians/Blacks; Land and Agrarian Issues, Environment, and Indigenous; LGBT activism; Media; Religious Groups; and Working with Congress.
+After lunch, the body broke up into different Working Groups: Afro-Brazilians/Blacks; Land and Agrarian Issues, Environment, and Indigenous; LGBT Activism; Media; Religious Groups; and Working with Congress.
 (A full report of the results of these discussions will be issued in a subsequent newsletter).
-The gathering then divided into four workshops—Social, Mainstream, and Alternative Media; Congressional Work; Website/Observatory; and Street Actions and Demonstrations--where facilitators offered skills and ideas about organizing.
+The gathering then divided into four workshops—Social, Mainstream, and Alternative Media; Congressional Work; Website/Observatory; and Street Actions and Demonstrations—where facilitators offered skills and ideas about organizing.

 Outcomes of the Meeting